-The Community Infrastructure Viability Assessment confirms that, whilst all three options are financially viable solely from an affordable housing perspective, options requiring higher levels of affordable housing will have a knock-on effect on the amount of Community Infrastructure Levy (CIL) contributions that could be expected from development in order for sites to remain financially viable and therefore deliverable.
-It is a fine balance between delivering higher proportions of affordable housing (such as option (c)) with the consequence of receiving lower levels of CIL, or delivering lower proportions of affordable housing (such as option (a)) and receiving the expected level of CIL as determined by the Viability Assessment.
+Options requiring higher levels of affordable housing will have a knock-on effect on the amount of Community Infrastructure Levy (CIL) contributions that could be expected from development in order for sites to remain financially viable and therefore deliverable.
+It is a fine balance between delivering higher proportions of affordable housing (such as option (c)) with the consequence of receiving lower levels of CIL, or delivering lower proportions of affordable housing (such as option (c)) and receiving the expected level of CIL as determined by the Viability Assessment.